 Industry Leading Processing Power and Channel Density

-With over 100x the processing power of the industry-leading standard today as well as variable signal processing, the Orbit 60 allows your production environment to cover new applications such as Torsional Vibration and Combustion Monitoring - all within the same system.
-While the Orbit 60 has the highest channel density of any system in the marketplace, it’s what those channels can do that also impresses, with up to 80 dynamic vibration and 100 static inputs (such as temperature) and DCS integration into a single system deployment.
+With significantly more processing power than that of industry-leading standards today as well as variable signal processing, the Orbit 60 architecture and future development roadmap will enable your production environment to cover new applications such as Torsional Vibration and Combustion Monitoring - all within the same system.
+While the Orbit 60 has the highest channel density of any system in the marketplace, it’s what those channels can do that also impresses, with up to 65 dynamic vibration, 100 static inputs (such as temperature) and eventual DCS integration into a single system deployment.
 Multiple I/O options allow for greater coverage of your machinery assets while preserving your bottom line thanks in part to simplified interfaces that work with a wide array of sensors and applications, thus reducing your spare parts inventory.
 Because of this approach, we can truly say that the Orbit 60 not only delivers on features but value as well by reducing the overall cost to deploy and maintain protection and condition monitoring systems now and long into the future.

 Centralized and Distributed Architecture

-The Orbit 60 has been designed with an innovative architecture that can bridge multiple bases together to create a system that can be distributed in both a daisy chain or star configuration.
+The Orbit 60 has been designed with an innovative architecture that can bridge two bases together to create a system that can be deployed more flexibly than any other system.
+The architecture will eventually allow multiple chassis to be connected and distributed in both a daisy chain or star configuration.
 Our bridge design replicates all of your data from one bridged base to the other, maintaining data resolution to achieve full system functionality across the entirety of the distributed architecture.
-So whether you are looking to reduce your field wiring costs by placing Orbit 60 I/O’s right next to the machine in question, or connecting multiple assets together with shared processing and protection components back in a centralized control room environment, Orbit 60’s architecture provides you the full flexibility you need to set up the condition monitoring system that works best for your unique applications.
+So whether you are looking to reduce your field wiring costs by placing Orbit 60 I/O’s right next to the machine in question, or connecting multiple assets together with shared processing and protection components back in a centralized control room environment, Orbit 60’s architecture will provide you the full flexibility you need to set up the condition monitoring system that works best for your unique applications.

 The following modules are available for the Orbit 60 series: